CM Punk, Becky, Brock return to the ring

 If fans would have looked at AEW’s web page and saw all of the upcoming shows there, Punk’s return would have been even more obvious than it had already been.

-For this who don’t now, that phrase has been used in WWE by Daniel Bryan, who real name is Bryan Danielson.
+For those who don’t now, that phrase has been used in WWE by Daniel Bryan, who real name is Bryan Danielson.

 Danielson is expected to make his AEW debut under his real name when the company makes its New York City debut.